 If a customer is happy with their experience they are often more than willing to provide you with their information.

 You can also use incentives (like free appetizers, drinks or discounts) to dramatically increase the chances of them giving you their personal information.
-Afterwards, you can track of how often they visit, their average bill size, latest reservations, allergies, favorite foods, and more.
+Afterward, you can track of how often they visit, their average bill size, latest reservations, allergies, favorite foods, and more.

 2. Market to existing customers